xposecode/Automatic-room-light-based-blind-control-system/README.md

   **Introduction:**

-❖ It is very important to conserve electricity and utilize the natural soruce of energy as electricity is a limited resource of energy.
-The project describes a way to conserve electricity by not using light sources that works on electricity but to use sunlight as a prominent light source.It will be helpful to generate the energy and it is also eco-friendly.
-Most of the energy will be conserve due to this intiative.
+❖ Electricity is a limited and valuable resource, making it crucial to conserve energy and utilize natural sources like sunlight.
+This project presents an innovative approach to energy conservation by minimizing the use of electrically powered light sources and leveraging sunlight as a primary source of illumination.
+By adopting this eco-friendly initiative, we can not only reduce our reliance on electricity but also promote sustainable energy practices.
+This approach contributes significantly to energy conservation and supports environmental sustainability.

 **Block Diagram**